dtolnay/proc-macro2/README.md

 }
 ```

-If you'd like you can enable the `unstable` feature in this crate.
+If you'd like you can enable the `nightly` feature in this crate.
 This will
 cause it to compile against the **unstable and nightly-only** features of the
 `proc_macro` crate.
 This in turn requires a nightly compiler.
 This should help
 preserve span information, however, coming in from the compiler itself.